alx-sch/miniRT/README.md

 /**
 Function to find the intersection of a ray with a cylinder.

- @param ray_origin 	The starting point of the ray.
+ @param ray_origin 	The starting point of the ray in 3D space.
- @param ray_dir 	The ray's direction vector (assumed to be normalized).
+ @param ray_dir 	The normalized direction vector of the ray.
  @param cylinder 	Pointer to the cylinder structure.
  @param t 		Pointer to store the distance to the first intersection point (if found);
 			could be the entry or exit point (if the ray starts inside the cylinder).

- @return            	`1` if an intersection is found (and `t` is set to the
+ @return            	`1` if an intersection is found (and `t` is set to the intersection distance);
-			intersection distance);
 			`0` if there is no intersection.

+ @note
- @note 			This function does not take into account:
+This function determines intersections with an infinite cylinder surface.
+It does not account for:
 - The height bounds of the cylinder
 - Intersection with the cylinder's end caps
 */
 int	ray_intersect_cylinder(t_vec3 ray_origin, t_vec3 ray_dir,
 		t_cylinder *cylinder, double *t)
 {
-	t_vec3	oc;
+	t_vec3	oc;	// Vector from ray origin to cylinder center

-	oc = vec3_sub(ray_origin, cylinder->center);
+	// Compute the vector from ray origin to the cylinder center oc = vec3_sub(ray_origin, cylinder->center);

-	compute_cylinder_intersection_vars(cylinder, ray_dir, oc);
+	// Precompute quadratic equation variables for the cylinder intersection compute_cylinder_intersection_vars(cylinder, ray_dir, oc);

-	if (cylinder->ixd.discriminant < 0)
+	// If the discriminant is negative, no real solutions exist (no intersection) if (cylinder->ixd.discriminant < 0)
 		return (0);

-	*t = calculate_entry_distance(cylinder->ixd.a, cylinder->ixd.b, cylinder->ixd.discriminant);
+	// Calculate the entry distance along the ray (smallest root of the quadratic) *t = calculate_entry_distance(cylinder->ixd.a, cylinder->ixd.b, cylinder->ixd.discriminant);

-	if (*t >= 0.0)
+	// Check if the entry point is valid (distance must be non-negative) if (*t >= 0.0)
 		return (1);

-	*t = calculate_exit_distance(cylinder->ixd.a, cylinder->ixd.b, cylinder->ixd.discriminant);
+	// Calculate the exit distance along the ray (second root of the quadratic) *t = calculate_exit_distance(cylinder->ixd.a, cylinder->ixd.b, cylinder->ixd.discriminant);

-	if (*t >= 0.0)
+	// Check if the exit point is valid (distance must be non-negative) if (*t >= 0.0)
 		return (1);

-	return (0);
+	return (0);	// No valid intersection found
 }
 ```
 Please note that this function calculates the intersection of a ray with an infinite cylinder, not yet considering the cylinder's height and end caps.
 So far, it only detects intersections with the cylinder's lateral surface: